bernpb/Fantasy_Football_Prediction/Docs/Progress Report.md

 ### Monday, November 29th, 2021

 * Code review and refactoring
-* Updated project readme and created a table of contents for github
 * Updated streamlit app using st.cache to improve app performance
 * Added visualizations to app output
 * Work on presentation started